MEET OUR YOUTH COLLECTIVE

 The COLLECTIVE holds us all accountable to remaining youth-driven and ensures that we understand the complex and nuanced experiences of young people today.
 Their lived experiences help us to better influence and shape the systems that govern their lives.

-The Core Members are a collection of 32 young people (aged 12-21 years) who take on different projects that help fulfill the vision and mission of PROJECT ROCKIT through different work.
+The Youth Collective: The core group of young people who take on different projects that help fulfil the vision and mission of PROJECT ROCKIT through different work.

 EXPLORE THE BLOGYouth Voices, Real Impact